Caldarie/flutter_tflite_audio/README.md

   * numOfInferences - determines how many times you want to loop the recording and inference.
 For example:
 `numOfInference = 3` will repeat the recording three times, so recording length will be (1 to 2 seconds) x 3 = (3 to 6 seconds).
 Also the model will output the scores three times.

-  * sampleRate - A higher sample rate may improve accuracy.
+  * sampleRate - A higher sample rate may improve accuracy for recordings.
 Recommened values are 16000, 22050, 44100

   * audioLength - Default is 0 as the plugin will determine the length for you.
 You can manually adjust this if you wish to shorten or extend the number of audio samples.

-  * bufferSize - Make sure this value is equal or below your recording length.
-Be aware that a higher value may not allow the recording enough time to capture your voice.
-A lower value will give more time, but it'll be more cpu intensive.
-Remember that the optimal value varies depending on the device.
+  * bufferSize - A lower value will lengthen the recording.
+Likewise, a higehr value will shorten the recording.
+Make sure this value is equal or below your recording length.

   * detectionThreshold - Will ignore any predictions where its probability does not exceed the detection threshold.
 Useful for situations where you pickup unwanted/unintentional sounds.
 Lower the value if your model's performance isn't doing too well.